From Loop Groups to 2-Groups: Review of Lie 2-Algebras and Lie 2-Groups

-where we require that this metric be complete.
-A classic example is the space of smooth maps from the interval or circle to a finite-dimensional normed vector space, where $\|f\|_n$ is the supremum of the norm of the $n$th derivative of $f$.
-In particular, the space of smooth paths or loops in a finite-dimensional simple Lie algebra is a Fr\'echet space.
-This is the sort of example we shall need.

-The theory of manifolds generalizes from the finite-dimensional case to the infinite-dimensional case by replacing $\R^n$ with a Fr\'echet space \cite{Hamilton}.
-In particular, there is a concept of the `Fr\'echet derivative' of a map between Fr\'echet spaces, and higher derivatives of such maps can also be defined.
-If $V, W$ are Fr\'echet spaces and $U \subset V$ is an open set, a map $\phi \maps U \to W$ is called {\bf smooth} if its $n$th derivative exists for all $n$.
-A {\bf Fr\'echet manifold} modeled on the Fr\'echet space $V$ is a paracompact Hausdorff space $M$ that can be covered with open sets $U_\alpha$ equipped with homeomorphisms $\phi_\alpha \maps U_\alpha \to V$ called {\bf charts} such that the maps $\phi_\alpha \circ \phi_\beta^{-1}$ are smooth where defined.
-In particular, the space of smooth paths or loops in a compact simple Lie group $G$ is naturally a Fr\'echet manifold modeled on the Fr\'echet space of smooth paths or loops in the Lie algebra $\g$.

-A map between Fr\'echet manifolds is {\bf smooth} if composing it with charts and their inverses in the usual way, we get functions between Fr\'echet spaces that are smooth where defined.
-A {\bf Fr\'echet Lie group} is a Fr\'echet manifold $G$ such that the multiplication map $m \maps G \times G \to G$ and the inverse map $\inv \maps G \to G$ are smooth.
+A {\bf Fr\'echet Lie group} is a Fr\'echet manifold \cite{Hamilton} $G$ such that the multiplication map $m \maps G \times G \to G$ and the inverse map $\inv \maps G \to G$ are smooth.
 A {\bf homomorphism} of Fr\'echet Lie groups is a group homomorphism that is also smooth.
+For example, the space of smooth paths in a Lie group $G$ is a Fr\'echet Lie group, and evaluation at a point defines a homomorphism to $G$.
+For more details we refer the reader to the survey article by Milnor \cite{Milnor}, or Pressley and Segal's book on loop groups \cite{PressleySegal}.